Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 In 1989, the heyday of penny stocks, a survey found that Americans had been cheated out of [at least $2B a year](http://articles.latimes.com/1989-09-08/business/fi-1942_1_penny-stock) by fraudulent penny stock schemes.
 The ICO bubble was no different.
 The SATIS group estimated that [81% of ICOs were scams](https://www.investopedia.com/news/80-icos-are-scams-report/) and it's been widely reported that over [$9M was stolen per day in 2018](https://www.investopedia.com/news/beware-9m-are-lost-each-day-crypto-scams/) (annualized, that would be upwards of $3B a year).
 By sheer number, the overwhelming majority of ICOs can be explained by this.

 ## Who was the ICO boom for?
 ICOs, just as penny stocks, are a two-sided market.
-Investors don't care about the coins, they just want objects of speculation to get rich on.
-Fraudsters don't care about the coins either, they just want objects of manipulation to get rich on.
+Investors don't care about the technology, they just want objects of speculation to get rich on.
+Fraudsters don't care about the technology either, they just want objects of manipulation to get rich on.
 Everyone gets what they need, the market bustles with activity, and everyone makes money—until they don't.

 Despite the technological accoutrements, it's an old story.
 So what do penny stocks explain about the ICO bubble?
 Penny stocks explain the shitcoins, the scams, the unregistered securities, the market manipulation, and most of the long tail of the ICO bubble.

 (You might push back here that it was really the name brand cryptocurrencies like Bitcoin and Ether that captured most of the value, not the long tail of ICOs.
 While it's true that Bitcoin appreciated significantly during the bubble, that was driven largely by being the reserve currency of ICOs and the exchanges where speculation took place.
 It was also ICOs that ultimately drove the bubble's collapse, evidenced by [Bitcoin's dominance ratio](https://coinmarketcap.com/charts/#dominance-percentage) falling from 85% before the boom to a low of 33% in January 2018, and then back to 50% post-crash.)

-But there's an element of this story that cannot be explained by analogy to Perez or penny stocks.
-You can't explain crypto fully by just looking at money—you must also explain its revolutionary animus and its subversive rejection of power structures.
-In that, it took much inspiration from the P2P file sharing boom.
+But there's an element of this story that cannot be explained by Perez or by analogy to penny stocks.
+You can't explain crypto fully by just looking at the finances—you must also explain its revolutionary animus and its subversive rejection of power structures.
+For that, we should take inspiration from the P2P file sharing boom.

 # III.
 Peer-to-peer file sharing